Thomas Jefferson UFOs

 By R.A.
 Rajotte

-Durring the War of 1812 a bizarre report of an aerial phenomena that some say was a UFO was dispatched to Thomas Jdefferson.
-The sighting was reported by a Virginia Tavern Keeper and a friend in 1813, the tale may be a tad tall, and could possibly be embelished by the tavern keepers plying of his trade with his co-witness.
+Durring the War of 1812 a bizarre report of an aerial phenomena that some say was a UFO was dispatched to Thomas Jefferson.
+The sighting was reported by a Virginia Tavern Keeper and a friend in 1813, the tale may be a tad tall, and could possibly be embellished by the tavern keepers plying of his trade with his co-witness.

 From a turtle it assumed the 'shape of a human skeleton' which rose and fell rapidly.
 From a skeleton it grew to resemble what the viewers interpreted as a heavily armed 'Scotch Highlander', the assumption being they were referring to a Scottish man not a bottle of Scotch.